-Andrew Analyst, Asset Servicing Operations division, Hong Kong
+Andrew Associate, Asset Servicing Securities division, Hong Kong

 I was surprised to see that Goldman Sachs was different from other firms, like law firms, that I have seen before.
 Seniors did not have their own room and colleagues did not work in cubicles.
 I was very impressed by the flat structure here and the wide opportunities for new joiners.

 I studied Business Administration and Law at the University of Hong Kong.

 Most of the interview questions for Operations are competency questions.
 The hardest would be to identify what my weaknesses are.
 During college, rarely will professors or your peers tell you what or how you can improve.